TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 * Set on `tcam-properties` copies the passed in structure.
 This structure gets applied to the device when transitioning to `GST_STATE_READY`.
 * Get on `tcam-properties` returns either the previously passed in structure or if nothing was set, an empty structure.

+.. note::  The property values set in `GST_STATE_NULL` are only used by the next state transition to `GST_STATE_READY` and are discarded after that.

 In ``state >= GST_STATE_READY``: